mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

   return <p>Hello!</p>
 }
 ```
-Notice that the Functional component is just the render method.
+Notice that the Functional component is just a render method.
 Because of this, these components were never able to hold their own state or perform any side effects at points during their lifecycle.
-Since React 16.8.0 it has been possible to create stateful functional components thanks to hooks, meaning we can turn a component like this:
+Since React 16.8.0 it has been possible to create stateful functional components thanks to hooks, meaning that we can turn a component like this:
 ```js
 class Hello extends React.Component {